© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Gresham Castle is a scheduled monument protected by Historic England under reference 1004022.
 View the official record →

-Gresham Castle is a motte-and-bailey castle located in Norfolk, England, dating to the Norman period following the conquest of 1066.
+Gresham Castle is a late medieval fortified manor house located in Norfolk, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004022.

 Gresham Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004022.